SumaiyaM1/42548-0/README.md

 a computer and a human user.
 The game is designed such that the first player to form an 'SOS' sequence wins.
 I accomplished this by developing four classes:
 'Player', 'HumanPlayer', 'ComputerPlayer', and 'SOSGame'.
-The 'Player' class serves as a base class containing shared player functionality, while the `HumanPlayer` class enables a human user to participate in the game.
+The 'Player' class serves as a base class containing shared player functionality, while the 'HumanPlayer' class enables a human user to participate in the game.
 The 'ComputerPlayer' class is responsible for the computer opponent's moves, and the 'SOSGame' class oversees the game logic and board management.
 In this setup, the computer player is represented by